A Question of Adultery: Plot

 Upon telling Mark she wants a baby, Mary learns that Mark's father later revealed to him that he is sterile.
 She comes up with the idea of artificial insemination and attempts to resolve their difficulties by travelling with him to a clinic in Switzerland.
-Soon pregnant, and though Mark had initially agreed, he becomes alienated from the idea when he becomes convinced Mary is having an affair with a local skier who helps her to his cabin after she injures her ankle on the slopes.
+She soon becomes pregnant, but Mark becomes alienated from the idea, convincing himself that Mary is having an affair with a local skier, Dieter, who helped her to his cabin after she injured her ankle on the slopes.

-Returning to London alone, Mark and his father take Mary to court for divorce on the charge of artificial insemination being a case of adultery.
-Undeterred, Mary decides to fight to preserve the reputation of her unborn child, and to confirm why another child would bring the two closer together; she only wanted her husband's love – although the prosecution cried material benefit to Mrs. Lording.
+Returning to London alone, Mark and his father take Mary to court for divorce on the charge that artificial insemination is a form of adultery.
+Undeterred, Mary decides to fight to preserve the reputation of her unborn child, and to confirm why another child would bring the two closer together.
+She only wanted her husband's love – although the prosecution cries 'material benefit' to Mrs. Loring.

-During proceedings, Mary's attorney encouraged her to continue when she wanted to quit.
-He needed her permission to re-examine her husband's character (jealousy).
-Upon cross-examination, Mark's personality was brought into clear view; establishing that he didn't like Mary being civil, accepting a light from a friend, singing in a nightclub, or offers of hospitality when there was no other alternative.
-It was established that Mark was jealous from the very outset of the marriage and that the divorce proceedings were motivated purely and simply by his unreasonable and uncontrollable jealousy.
+During proceedings, Mary's attorney encourages her to continue when she wants to quit.
+He needs her permission to re-examine her husband's character.
+Upon cross-examination, Mark's jealous personality is brought into clear view.
+It's established that Mark was jealous from the very outset of the marriage, and that the divorce proceedings were motivated by his unreasonable and uncontrollable jealousy.

-Mark was also reminded that he made a spectacle of his wife during the Iberian Gran Prix.
-At the Hotel Playa, he forced himself on his wife while other eyes were watching from a terrace overlooking the public beach – even though he was aware, yet his wife unwilling.
-Mark's actions were further put on trial when it was noted that he told his wife he would "make up" their loss of the baby, that he signed a document agreeing to wife's treatment of artificial insemination, but later changed his mind (without saying so), and he made love to her after she first told him she was pregnant.
-This proved he condoned and accepted her "condition".
+Mark is also reminded that he made a spectacle of his wife during the Iberian Grand Prix.
+At the Hotel Playa, he forced himself on his wife while other eyes were watching from a terrace overlooking the public beach – even though he was aware, yet his wife was unwilling.
+Mark's actions are further put on trial when it's noted that he told his wife he would "make up" for their loss of the baby, that he signed a document agreeing to his wife's artificial insemination but later changed his mind (without saying so), and that he made love to her after she first told him she was pregnant.
+This proved he condoned and accepted her 'condition'.